pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

    Creating the secret will require different steps, depending on whether you have Kubernetes access or not.
    Pachyderm Hub users don't have access to Kubernetes.
-   If you have Kubernetes access, follow the two steps prefixed with "(Kubernetes)".
+   If you have Kubernetes access
+   and want to use `kubectl` to create secrets, follow the two steps prefixed with "(Kubernetes)".
-   If you don't have access to Kubernetes, follow the two steps labeled "(Pachyderm Hub)"
+   If you don't have access to Kubernetes or want to use `pachctl` to create secrets, follow the three steps labeled "(Pachyderm Hub)"

 1. (Kubernetes) If you have direct access to the Kubernetes cluster, you can create a secret using `kubectl`.